 Ways and means of achieving victory and accomplishment of strategic objectives are paramount as the joint force continues to transition from counterinsurgency to LSCO.
 This reality necessitates warriors to think and act differently.
-Since operations occur in a multi-domain environment, "Army formations, operating as part of the Joint Force, [must] penetrate and dis-integrate enemy anti-access and area denial systems; [and] exploit the resulting freedom of maneuver to defeat enemy systems, formations, and objectives and to achieve our own strategic objectives."
-Only through adherence to this paradigm will we achieve victory as a joint force.
+Since operations occur in a multi-domain environment, "Army formations, operating as part of the Joint Force, [must] penetrate and dis-integrate enemy anti-access and area focuses on the unique lessons learned during Warfighter Exercise 21-2.
+This is a lesson from which other units can create future success in similar situations.